Current as of: December 21, 2024 - 10:35

 Highlights

-This trip is graded Activity Level 2 (Leisurely/Moderate).
-For more on our trip gradings, visit our Activity Level Guidelines page.
+This trip is graded Activity Level 3 (Moderate).
+For more information on our trip gradings please visit the Activity Level Guidelines page.
+If you have any queries about the difficulty of the trip please do not hesitate to contact us.

 This is a busy itinerary encompassing the highlights of southern Peru.
 You should be aware that the size of Peru means this trip involves some long drives and early starts.
 The longest drive is between Nazca and Abancay and takes around nine to 10 hours.
 The private buses used are comfortable and the scenery is outstanding.
 There are several stops to break up long journeys.
 The road between Nazca and Cuzco becomes increasingly winding as we climb higher into the mountains, and this, combined with the increase in altitude, may affect you if you are prone to travel sickness.